Modes of study: Part Time (3 years) Distance learning

 - Supportive Learning Environment and Personal Tutor System

-- You will be eligible for Chartered Scientist (CSci) title on completion of the programme
+- You will be eligible for Chartered Scientist (CSci) title on completion of the programme (other eligibility criteria apply)

 - This part-time programme that can be completed alongside full-time employment